 Woody made about 35 of these spool clamps one rainy afternoon.
 They are very handy.

 35 ea.__ nuts, washers and wing nuts

 sheet of 1/8” cork board

-The Journal entry for December is under construction below.
-It will be complete by the end of November.
-This will be the 7th chapter in a comprehensive, step-by-step overview of the process of building a guitar at home.
+The Journal entry for December is complete.
+This is the 7th chapter in a comprehensive, step-by-step overview of the process of building a guitar at home.
 The 1st chapter was in June, 2020.

 If you follow Woody until next June, you will have a complete, step-by-step description of the entire process of building an acoustic guitar in a home shop.

 Below is a list of chapters and where we stand right now.
-Six Home-Shop Guitar Building chapters in the Luthier's Journal since June, 2020.
-The 7th chapter is under construction here.
+Seven Home-Shop Guitar Building chapters have now been posted in the Luthier's Journal since June, 2020.
+The 7th chapter is posted below.
 There will be one chapter each month going forward, and we will finish the complete Overview in June 2021.
 That's the plan anyway.

 Mitering the tail strip into the back strip.